 This service coordinates the acquisition of and builds upon an already existing collection of materials (books, DVDs, etc.).
-Acquisitions are housed in individual school libraries.
+Acquisitions are housed in individual school libraries and shared with component districts through the Regional Union Catalog (CIDER).

 The function of the school library collection is to support instruction and meet the informational needs of staff and students.
 Adequacy of school library funding and changes in curriculum content and course emphasis make development of comprehensive library collections difficult for individual schools.
 This service allows schools to build exemplary library collections and make these resources available to other schools through the regional union catalog and interlibrary loan.
+They are in turn, able to draw on the resources of other participating school libraries.